SJCLOUD2024/SJCLOUD2024/README.md

 **DevOps & Cloud Engineer | AWS Enthusiast | Automation Advocate**

 Welcome to my GitHub!
-I'm a motivated and detail-oriented DevOps/Cloud Engineer with a strong foundation in cloud infrastructure, CI/CD pipelines, and infrastructure as code.
+Experienced DevOps and Cloud Engineer with a strong expertise in cloud computing, automation, and Infrastructure as Code (IaC).
 My passion lies in building scalable, secure, and automated solutions that improve system reliability and deployment workflows.

 🎯 **Currently seeking** a full-time opportunity where I can contribute to impactful cloud and DevOps projects, collaborate with innovative teams, and continue to grow as a Devops/cloud engineer.